Editor's note: This post was updated on Aug. 6, 2019

-The surge in political energy across the country and on Capitol Hill, coupled with the leaps and bounds made in low-carbon technology, gives me hope that, even with the daily reminders of the obstacles we face, we can solve this challenge.
+The surge in political energy across the country and on Capitol Hill, coupled with the leaps and bounds made in cleaner technology, gives me hope that, even with the daily reminders of the obstacles we face, we can solve this challenge.
+Here's why.

-- Last week, the Republican-controlled Senate Energy and Natural Resources Committee held its first hearing on climate change since 2012 where its leader, Alaska Sen. Lisa Murkowski, said that global warming is "directly impacting" the lives of her constituents.
+- The Republican-controlled Senate Energy and Natural Resources Committee held its first hearing on climate change since 2012 where its leader, Alaska Sen. Lisa Murkowski, said that global warming is "directly impacting" the lives of her constituents.
 Other Senate Republicans are joining the debate about solutions to climate change.

-- At the same time, the proposed Green New Deal has given climate issues new visibility on the Hill – and among Democratic presidential candidates.
+- And, of course, the proposed Green New Deal has given climate issues new visibility on the Hill.
 While we don't agree with everything in the Green New Deal resolution, its backers are bringing new ideas and needed ambition to the conversation.

 It's clear that politicians are responding to pressure from home.

-A recent poll by our partner organization, EDF Action, and other allies found an astonishing result: Climate change is cited as a top tier issue by more Democratic primary voters than any other issue in three of the five early primary states surveyed – California, New Hampshire and Iowa – and it places second in another, Nevada.
+A spring poll by our partner organization EDF Action and other allies found an astonishing result: Climate change is cited as a top tier issue by more Democratic primary voters than any other issue in three of the five early primary states surveyed — California, New Hampshire and Iowa — and it places second in another, Nevada.

-Nationally, a poll by Yale and George Mason universities indicates that the number of Americans who are "alarmed" about climate change is at an all-time high, 29 percent.
-This is "double that segment's size in 2013 and an 8-point increase since March 2018," the poll found.
-Overall, 59 percent of Americans are either alarmed or "concerned."
+Nationally, a poll by Yale and George Mason universities indicates that the number of Americans who are "alarmed" about climate change is at an all-time high, 29%.
+This is "double that segment's size in 2013 and an eight-point increase since March 2018," the poll found.
+Overall, 59% of Americans are either alarmed or "concerned."

 What's the cause?
 The foundation was laid over many years by the tireless work of activists and climate scientists.